daxa-ai/pebblo/README.md

 Refer to [troubleshooting](docs/gh_pages/docs/troubleshooting.md) guide.

-## Pebblo Safe DataLoader
+## Pebblo SafeLoader

 ### Langchain

-`Pebblo Safe DataLoader` is natively supported in Langchain framework.
+`Pebblo SafeLoader` is natively supported in Langchain framework.
 It is available in Langchain versions `>=0.1.7`

 #### Enable Pebblo in Langchain Application